Saving in the cost of living crisis – 2023 edition

 20-30 year olds

-Are most likely to cut back on their grocery shopping
+Were most likely to cut back on their grocery shopping

 41-50 year olds

-The most concerned about the cost of living
+Were the most concerned about the cost of living

 51-60 year olds

-Most concerned about energy prices
+Were the most concerned about energy prices

 Where is the cost of living crisis?

-The cost of living crisis spans the UK, but we found people living in different places have been affected in different ways.
+The cost of living crisis spans the UK, but we found people living in different places had been affected in different ways.
 17.6% of those living in North East England were worried about house prices, leading to that region being the most focused on saving for house deposits (12.8%).

 Energy suppliers set different prices for each region, and we found those living in the East Midlands were the most concerned about energy prices.
-This concern might be what’s led to 78.4% of households reducing their energy use for financial reasons.
-Northern Ireland residents were the least likely to reduce their energy costs for financial reasons, while those living in South East England were the most likely to reduce costs for environmental reasons.
+This concern might be what led to 78.4% of households reducing their energy use for financial reasons.

 41%